rebcabin/masr/README.md

 # Run

-- Install leiningen (look it up on the web, there is only one)
+- Install leiningen (look it up on the web, there is only one).

-- type `lein test` at the terminal.
+- Type `lein test` at the terminal.
 Interacting with the tests is the best way, by far, to learn the code.

+- Type `lein test :only masr.core-test/Module-test`, for example, to run just one of the tests.

-- type `lein run` at the terminal
+- Type `lein run` at the terminal; doesn't do much, yet.

 # Read

+- `core_tests.clj`

+- example inputs in the `resources/reference` subdirectory

-`specs.md`
+- `specs.md`

   Looks best in the IntelliJ IDEs.
 Doesn't look so good in Visual-Studio Code.
 Any renderer of Markdown should be serviceable.

 # Modify

 - Write Clojure code and Markdown in `specs.clj` and `core_tests.clj`.

-- Extract the Markdown file from the code via the following:
+- Extract the Markdown file from the code as follows:

 ```bash
 awk -f md4code.awk < ./src/masr/specs.clj > specs.md